-6.3 BUDGET STEERING COMMITTEE
+3.3 BUDGET STEERING COMMITTEE

-In terms of the Municipal Budget and Reporting Regulations no. 4, the Executive Mayor must establish a budget steering committee (Budget Panel) to provide technical assistance to the Executive strategic objectives of Council's IDP as well as conformed to MFMA requirements.

-Mayor in discharging her responsibilities as per section 53 MFMA.
-The MMC: Finance together with the Finance Cluster consulted internally during the drafting of this annual budget and as a result, present to the Executive Mayor with a budget that is aligned to the
+In terms of the Municipal Budget and Reporting Regulations no. 4, the Executive Mayor must establish a budget steering committee (Budget Panel) to provide technical assistance to the Executive Mayor in discharging her responsibilities as per section 53 MFMA.
+The MMC: Finance together with the Finance Cluster consulted internally during the drafting of this annual budget and as a result, present to the Executive Mayor with a budget that is aligned to the strategic objectives of Council's IDP as well as conformed to MFMA requirements.
+The Committee must take note that as tabled, the 2020/2021 MTREF is not yet balanced, and the municipality will strive to balance expenditure to revenue during the public participation process, prior to tabling the final budget to Council for approval.